rothemi/SAGA/SAGA package/Readme.md

 # SAGA R package
 The SAGA R package can be found in this folder as a R source file.
-The package requires also some sample files which can be downloaded here:
+The package also requires some sample files which can be downloaded here: PLACEHOLDER

 It can be installed using the following command.
 Make sure to paste your own path to file: